 Beta Gamma Sigma

 The Gamma Chapter of Beta Gamma Sigma, the national honorary business fraternity, was installed in the Fox School of Business and Management in March 1935.
 Membership is limited to seniors who are in the upper 10 percent of their class and juniors in the upper 7 percent of their class.
 The members of Beta Gamma Sigma are elected on the basis of high scholarship.
 Eligible students will be notified by mail in March and invited to attend a special induction ceremony in April.
-Please contact Laura Lilley at (215) 204-8122 for more information.
+Please contact David Kaiser at (215) 283-1674 for more information.

 Beta Alpha Psi:

-A national honorary fraternity for students of accountancy, finance, and information systems.
+This national honorary fraternity was established for students of accountancy, finance, and information systems.
 For more information please contact the officers of Beta Alpha Psi at (215) 204-8889, http://www.temple.edu/bap.